 To find out how much you need, you can use this tool to help you figure out what download and upload speeds are right for you.

 Cox internet does have data limits with their internet.
 Each month you will have a data usage limit of 1.25 TB.
 This limit is the same for all of Cox’s plans.

 It’s not too hard to reach those limits.
 If you stream high definition videos for around 400 hours, you would easily blow through the data cap.
 That’s actually a lot of streaming hours, but if you’re on a Netflix binge-fest, the hours add up quickly.
 You could also reach the limit if you stream a lot of Hulu or video games.

 The truth is, most Cox internet users will never reach the data limit.
 You have nothing to worry about if you just want to watch a few hours of videos a day or play around on social media.

 Fiber or DSL or Cable: Which Is Better?

 The most available internet service in the U.S. is DSL.
 DSL is considered the slowest.
 It’s slower than both cable internet and fiber.
 You will get reliable speeds with cable internet.
 However, you may experience some slow down issues because of bandwidth problems.

 The fastest internet service is fiber.
 But the problem with it is that it’s not available in as many places as the other two.

-Cox internet uses a combination of cable internet and fiber.
-You shouldn’t have too many bandwidth issues with Cox, but you will still need a coaxial cable to connect to your modem.
+Cox internet plans use a combination of cable internet and fiber.
+You shouldn’t have too many bandwidth issues with Cox internet, but you will still need a coaxial cable to connect to your modem.

 Contracts, Fees, and Equipment